NYULibraries/figs/README.md

 $ rails generate figaro:install
 ```

-This generates a commented `config/application.yml` file and ignores it in your `.gitignore`.
+This generates a commented-out `config/application.yml` file and ignores it in your `.gitignore`.
 Add your own configuration to this file and you're done!

 Your configuration will be available as key/value pairs in `ENV`.
 For example, here's `config/initializers/pusher.rb`: